TCC2025/TCCMarketing/replit.md

-# Thompson & Co.
-Collective Website
+# The Collective by Thompson & Co Website

 ## Overview

-Thompson & Co.
-Collective is a sophisticated marketing website for a boutique consultancy specializing in employer branding, recruitment marketing, AI-driven marketing automation, and fractional CMO services.
-The website features a modern, minimal-luxe design with editorial typography and is optimized for performance, SEO, and accessibility.
+The Collective by Thompson & Co is a sophisticated marketing website for a boutique consultancy providing modern solutions for employer branding, recruitment marketing, and AI-driven marketing automation.
+The website features an elevated modern interactive design with dynamic gradients, sophisticated animations, and is optimized for performance, SEO, and accessibility.

+## Recent Changes (December 2024)

+- ✓ **Major Brand Evolution**: Transformed from "Thompson & Co.
+Collective" to "The Collective by Thompson & Co" with new tagline "Modern Solutions for a Dynamic World"
+- ✓ **Advanced Visual Design**: Implemented vibrant gradient color system (pink/magenta to teal) with dynamic backgrounds and interactive elements
+- ✓ **Premium Animations**: Added sophisticated micro-animations, hover effects, floating elements, shimmer text effects, and scroll-triggered animations
+- ✓ **Blog Architecture**: Replaced insights section with comprehensive blog system featuring search, filtering, and individual post pages for enhanced SEO
+- ✓ **Service Refinement**: Removed Fractional CMO service, focusing on three core offerings: AI Marketing & Automation, Employer Branding & Talent Marketing, Executive Branding
+- ✓ **Modern UI Components**: Elevated all components with gradient cards, glassmorphism effects, magnetic buttons, and advanced interactive elements
+- ✓ **SEO Enhancement**: Updated all meta tags, schema markup, and sitemap for improved search engine optimization

 ## User Preferences